-30. Computer Exploration - Exhibit may be a 14" x 22" poster or 3-ring notebook with a minimum of six computer-generated quilt designs or color variations on a quilt design.
+30. Computer Exploration - notebook or poster with a minimum of six computer generated quilt designs or color variations on a quilt design.
 Include information of type of program used, process used to generate designs, or how you used color to create different quilt designs.
+Size of poster or notebook suitable for the exhibit.
 No quilted items in this class.